 Be conscious of the way you use your chalk.
 Excessive use will leave a fog of chalk in the air, which no one (yourself included) will enjoy breathing in.
-Keeping your chalk secured inside of a chalk bag also helps prevent spills, which your climbing gym employees will appreciate.
+Keeping your chalk secured inside a chalk bag also helps prevent spills, which your climbing gym employees will appreciate.

 Dip your hand (or both hands) inside your chalk bag.
-Rub them together while inside of the bag, letting loose chalk fall back inside.
+Rub them together while inside the bag, letting loose chalk fall back inside.
 Cover your hands with a thin layer and remove them from the bag.

 Excessive chalk on your hands is almost as bad as sweat on your hands.
 The goal is to have a light layer — not too much or too little.